rsmease/algo-datastructures-notes/interview_topics/javascript.md

 - Small units of independent, reusable code
 - Namespaces that remain private when interacting with other modules
 - module.exports was the previous native implementation of JS modules
-- AMD and Require JS allowed for asynchronous module loading
+- AMD and Require JS allowed for asynchronous module loading, removing dependency issues
     - These are no longer useful with the rise of ES6
 - ES6 allows for a either synchronous or asynchronous module management

-### Immediately Invoke Function Expression (IIFE) (review)
+## Immediately Invoke Function Expression (IIFE) (review)

 - Called immediately when defined
 - Surrounding parentheses are used to prevent the program from seeing it as a function declaration
 - Enables you to attach private data to a function, and it avoids polluting the global namespace
 - Declaration version is compatible; the defintion is not
     - You can make a function definition work as an IIFE by wrapping it in parentheses

+## Anonymous Functions

+- Used when passed to other functions
+- Used when creating a closure within another function

+## Host Objects vs Native Objects

+- Host objects are objects provided by a library or generated within a program
+- Native objects are objects native to JavaScript (e.g. Object, Array, String);